Frequently Asked Questions

 There is no cost to be a Responder to the Chemical Footprint Project.

 Companies completing the Survey receive scores from 0 to 100 based on responses and supporting documentation.
 A company can decide whether to make its participation public, as well as its responses to the Survey questions and its score.
-Responses of companies that agreed to make them public for the 2015 reporting year are available here .
+Participation, responses, and scores of companies that agreed to be public are available here .

 Responses of all participating companies are evaluated and reported anonymously in an Annual Report.